jhoodsmith/blog-source/content/posts/custom-theme-with-tailwindcss.md

 +++
-title = "Creating own theme using Tailwindcss" author = ["James Hood-Smith"] date = 2021-02-05 categories = ["blogging"] draft = true
+title = "Creating own theme using Tailwind CSS" author = ["James Hood-Smith"] summary = """
+  In which I create a new Hugo theme using Tailwind CSS and Hugo Pipes and upgrade my GitHub actions workflow to use NPM.
+  """
+date = 2021-02-05
+categories = ["blogging"]
+draft = true